Bob Stephenson (American football)

-Robert E. "Bob" Stephenson (born September 20, 1959) is a former American football player.
+Robert E. Stephenson (born September 20, 1959) is an American former football player.
 A native of Evansville, Indiana, Stephenson graduated from Reitz High and played college football as a tight end for the Indiana University Hoosiers football team from 1979 to 1981.
 As a member of the 1979 Indiana Hoosiers football team, he played in the 1979 Holiday Bowl and scored the first touchdown in a bowl game in Indiana Hoosiers football history.
 He was selected by both the coaches (UPI) and media (AP) as the first-team tight end on the 1981 All-Big Ten Conference football team.
 He was selected as the tight end on the all-time Indiana football teams named by the Chicago Tribune in 1993 and by Inside Indiana magazine.
 He was inducted into the Indiana Football Hall of Fame in 2007.